NREL/ROSCO/README.md

 ### Installing the complete ROSCO Toolbox
 If you would like to use the ROSCO toolbox, you will need to install the ROSCO toolbox.
 For the tuning (and a few other) capabilities, you will additionally need to install WISDEM.

-If you do not have WISDEM or the ROSCO toolbox installed and would like to install WISDEM, the ROSCO toolbox and and compile the controller on your unix machine, just copy and paste the following text into the terminal that is navigated base subfolder of your choosing.
-This code block is broken up in a piece-wise description in the following sections...
+If you do not have WISDEM or the ROSCO toolbox installed and would like to install WISDEM, the ROSCO toolbox, and compile the controller on your unix machine please do the following: open your terminal, navigate to the folder of your choosing, and copy and paste the below text into the command line.
+This code block is broken up in a piece-wise description in the following sections.
 ```
 #  -- Install WISDEM --
 conda config --add channels conda-forge